Stuycs-K/final-project-10-chaob-guanp/WORKLOG.md

 ### Weekend 5/26 - 5/29

 Made it so the crouch hitboxes are more aligned.
 Tried to figure out a way to store the hitboxes locations, but no luck.
 Redid all current hitboxes.

+### 5/30/23

+Made the two players distinguishable.
+Found a problem on the mirroring where it treats the character on the right as player2 always, will fix tomorrow.